m1hammad/differentially-federated-LoRA/README.md

 * **Training Time**
 * **Communication Overhead** (implicit via Flower logs)

-Refer to the report’s Figures 1–15 for detailed comparisons across scenarios and models.
+All these results should be visible if you go to the `main.ipynb` file.

 ---